Skip to main contentScroll Top

 If you are coming from the Siam district, Sukhumvit or somewhere along the San Saep canal, you can take the public boat that runs there, Wat Saket being not far from the latter's terminus.

-Normally, you should arrive through the back entrance, towards the carpenters' quarters.
-There will surely be some tuk tuk parked in front (don't take them by the way, they are mostly scammers).
-Once inside the temple grounds, head right to reach the entrance stairs, there is a direction of ascent, if you see other steps without a counter, it is because it is the descent (and it's not good to cheat).
+Normally, you should arrive through the back entrance, towards the carpenters' quarter.
+There will likely be a few tuk-tuks parked out front (don't take them, they're mostly scammers).
+Once inside the temple grounds, head to the right to reach the entrance stairs.
+There's a designated way up; if you see other steps without a counter, it's because that's the way down (and it's not good to cheat).

 canal san saep public boat wat saket